 Your last will and testament is just one part of a comprehensive estate plan.
 If a person dies without a Will they are said to have died “intestate” and state laws will determine how and to whom the person’s assets will be distributed.
 Some things you should know about wills:

 A power of attorney is a legal document giving another person (the attorney-in-fact) the legal right (powers) to do certain things for you.
 What those powers are depends on the terms of the document.
 A power of attorney may be very broad or very limited and specific.
 All powers of attorney terminate upon the death of the maker, and may terminate when the maker (principal) becomes incapacitated (unable to make or communicate decisions).
 When the intent is to designate a back-up decision-maker in the event of incapacity, then a durable power of attorney should be used.
-Durable Powers of Attorney should be frequently updated because banks and other financial institutions may hesitate to honor a power of attorney that is more than a year old or was created in a different state.
+Durable Powers of Attorney should be frequently updated because banks and other financial institutions may hesitate to honor a power of attorney that is more than a year old.

 An advance directive is a document that specifies the type of medical and personal care you would want should you lose the ability to make and communicate your own decisions.
 Anyone over the age of 18 may execute an advance directive, and this document is legally binding in Tennessee.
 Your advance directive can specify who will make and communicate decisions for you, and it can set out the circumstances under which you would not like your life to be prolonged if, for example, you were in a coma with no reasonable chance of recovery.